 Nearly 3 miles of natural surface hiking trails loop through the property.
 From the parking area follow a ridgeline bordering the cattail marsh surrounding Beaver Creek.
 After crossing a small wetland via 100 feet of boardwalk, begin exploring the old-growth hemlock-hardwoods.
 Take the short loop (~1 mile) or make the trip around the long loop (~2.5 miles).

-This conservation area features excellent trail for hiking and snowshoeing.
-The upland areas contain pockets of old-growth hemlock-hardwoods, leading to views of very large trees.
+This conservation area features a trail for hiking and snowshoeing.
+The upland areas contain pockets of old-growth hemlock-hardwoods, so visitors can walk under canopies of large trees.
 The cattail marsh can be a great place to view wildlife during spring.
-A small bog pond along the north boundary of the property likely contains interesting plant life.
+A small bog pond along the north boundary of the property contains interesting plant life.

 In May of 2021, the majority of the property was purchased from the Wisconsin Board of Commissioners of Public Lands through a land exchange transaction.
 Prior to that, a roadside parcel was purchased from a private landowner for access purposes.
-Today the conservation area is primary location for NWLT’s public educational and recreational programming.
+Today the conservation area is a primary location for NWLT’s public educational and recreational programming.
+In September of 2023, the property was officially inducted into the Old-Growth Forest Network in recognition of the outstanding old-growth forest features found throughout the property.

 Town of Sherman, Iron County